-Another way to identify any mythical components of the Out-of-Africa package, if any, is by reasoning backwards: we try to identify such mythemes (or, preferably, at a higher level of aggregation, such Narrative Complexes) as can be argued to be associated with Eurasian return migration back into Africa, and when we subtract those recently introduced Narrative Complexes from the entire set of Narrative Complexes present in a latter-day data set if African mythical material, we are likely to come closer to identifying the original Out-of-Africa package.
+Another way to identify any mythical components of the Out-of-Africa package, if any, is by reasoning backwards: we try to identify such mythemes (or, preferably, at a higher level of agregation, such Narrative Complexes) as can be argued to be associated with Eurasian return migration back into Africa, and when we substract those recently introduced Narrative Complexes from the entire set of Narrative Complexes present in a latterday data set if African mythical material, we are likely to come closer to identifying the original Out-of-Africa package.
 'Reasoning backwards' effectively means that we seek to interpret, for dating purposes, the presence of apparently West and South Asian themes within the dataset of sub-Saharan African cosmogonic myths.
 Here we have to make a tripartite distinction between

-- a. such West Asian themes as are known to have entered sub-Saharan Africa in the last two millennia under the influence of Islam and Christianity, - b. those that appear to belong directly to West Asia and North-western Africa (to the 'Extended Fertile Crescent10 of Neolithic food production through agriculture and pastoralism) - c. those that resulted indirectly from such Neolithic expansion in the sense that this expansion pushed Khoi-San speakers from West Asia into Africa, where (due to continued type (b) pressure) they ended up in the Southern African cul-de-sac; these Khoi-San speakers comprised both huntergatherers exhibiting a pre-Neolithic mode of production, and early pastoralists.
+- a. such West Asian themes as are known to have entered sub-Saharan Africa in the last two millennia under the influence of Islam and Christianity, - b. those that appear to have been brought directly from West Asia and Northwestern Africa (from the 'Extended Fertile Crescent' of Neolithic food production through agriculture and pastoralism - c. those that resulted indirectly from such Neolithic expansion in the sense that this expansion pushed Khoi-San speakers from West Asia into Africa, where (due to continued type (b) pressure) they ended up in the Southern African cul-de-sac; these Khoi-San speakers comprised both hunter-gatherers exhibiting a pre-Neolithic mode of production, and early pastoralists.